Western Forest is the new national forest!

 Plant

-2500 hectares of woodland and tree habitats, with an aspiration to plant 20 million trees by 2050.
+2500 hectares of woodland and tree habitats.

 Restore